mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 1. **The Coded Messages:** Needs someone outside the guard to decode intercepted messages—can't trust internal cryptographers.
 2. **The Suspicious Travelers:** Had to admit a diplomatic party he's certain contains infiltrators.
 Needs them watched without official involvement.
 3. **The Gate Sabotage:** Someone is weakening the outer gate mechanisms.
 Needs investigation before the next assault.
 4. **The Assassin's Employer:** The third assassin was a professional from the Shadow Syndicate.
-Who hired them to kill Prince Aldric?
+Who hired them to kill Crown Prince Thorin?
 5. **The Underground Entrance:** Discovered evidence of a tunnel bypassing his gates entirely.
 Needs explorers to find and seal it.
 6. **The Briber's Identity:** Ready to spring a trap on whoever's offering bribes.
 Needs trustworthy witnesses who can testify in royal court.
 7. **The Vision Quest:** A Lightbringer superior suggested his vision might be clarified through a sacred quest.
 He can't leave his post—but could sponsor others.